vertica/VerticaPy/docs/source/examples_understand_covid19.rst

 Machine Learning
 -----------------

-Let's create a ``VAR`` model to predict the number of COVID-19 deaths and cases in the USA.
+Let's create a :py:func:`~verticapy.machine_learning.vertica.VAR` model to predict the number of COVID-19 deaths and cases in the USA.

 .. code-block:: python